History Of Indian Jewelry

 While making jewelry gemstones, coins, and other precious items are used.
 Platinum alloys and silver is used in making jewelry, while stainless steel findings are sometimes used in making costume jewelry.

-Kohinoor is a priceless diamond the size of a ping pong ball was found in Guntur, in Andhra Pradesh and currently housed in the Tower of London in the United Kingdom.
+Kohinoor is a priceless diamond the size of a ping pong ball that was found in Guntur, in Andhra Pradesh, and currently housed in the Tower of London in the United Kingdom.

 Hope Diamond is a lustrous blue gem rumored to be a cursed stone that brings ill luck to its owner.
 The stone was discovered in India and is believed to have been plucked from a sculpted statue of a goddess in a temple and is currently housed with the National Gem and Mineral Collection at the National Museum of Natural History in Washington.